A 1000 workers at site is a remarkable sight to see. Aliens Space Station is turning into a reality brick by brick, every day.

 MIVAN is an aluminium formwork system used to cast concrete walls, slabs and beams in-situ.
 Instead of timber or loose plywood shuttering, rigid metal panels are bolted together to create the exact shape of each floor.
 Once the concrete sets, the panels come off and move up for the next pour.
 The result: faster floor cycles, repeatable quality and very even wall finishes that need less remedial plaster work.

 Building MIVAN at Space Station is not automation plus a handful of workers, it’s a coordinated, skilled operation.
 On a typical day you’ll find: formwork installers and fitters, steel fixers, concrete pump operators, vibrator teams, quality-control engineers, electricians, plumbers, glass-fit teams, tilers, painters, and finishing crews.
+That’s close to a thousand people on site during peak phases and each trade chained together so the next task can start on time.

 Coordination is the differentiator: cranes lift panels, pumps keep concrete flowing, and fitters move fast to strip and shift the formwork for the next pour.
 Meanwhile, finishing teams prepare the slab edges, electricians chase conduits and glazing teams follow once structural work allows.